Innovative Best Practice Models of Care

 The Australian ME/CFS/FMS Best Practice Primary Care Service Models outlined are based on the findings from a series of collaborative research service improvement projects (2002-2025).
 They are informed by key documents and evolving biomedical research.

-Bridges & Pathways participated to represent the 500,000+ Australians living with ME/CFS (Myalgic Encephalomyelitis /Chronic Fatigue Syndrome) and Fibromyalgia.
+Bridges & Pathways participated to represent the 500,000+ Australians living with ME/CFS (Myalgic Encephalomyelitis /Chronic Fatigue Syndrome) and Fibromyalgia (60-90% overlap).
 Our aim is to have these non-priority conditions included in health service delivery, specifically to ensure ‘equal access to medical care for Australians living with these poorly understood conditions’.

 The project work has involved consultations with clinicians, patients and other stakeholders; focus groups, surveys, and service outcome surveys.

-The steering groups have identified and adapted programs from wider health services that can be applied to improve services for ME/CFS/FMS in real life settings.
+Stakeholders have identified programs from wider health services that can be applied to improve services in real life settings.

-The resulting programs have now been developed into tailored pathways of care (models of care) to improve the diagnosis, early intervention and management, while identifying and addressing the barriers to providing and receiving appropriate health care for Australians.
+The resulting programs are being developed into tailored pathways of care (models of care) to improve the diagnosis, early intervention and management, while identifying and addressing the barriers to providing and receiving appropriate health care for Australians.
 They provide immediate cost-effective frameworks for health services to deliver patient-centred, multi-disciplinary and wellness focussed care.

 The different models of care outline systematic best practice care and service delivery for this patient cohort as they progress through the stages of their condition.
-They are consistent with current Medicare chronic disease management team care, as well as the changes being promoted as part of the coming reforms.
+They are consistent with current Medicare chronic disease management team care, as well as the changes being promoted as part of the National Strategic Framework for Chronic Conditions, 2017.

 For Australians with complex multisystem multifactorial conditions (now including long COVID), the models provide best practice systematic care and referral pathways to address the multiple issues in providing care and limiting hospital admissions.
 For Australian General Practice referral networks, they provide early diagnosis, standardised assessments and tailored management care pathways and referral protocols.

-1. SOUTH AUSTRALIAN ME/CFS/FMS EARLY DIAGNOSIS AND ASSESSMENT MODEL (2024)
+1. SOUTH AUSTRALIAN NURSE-LED, GP-EMBEDDED EARLY DIAGNOSIS SCREENING & MANAGEMENT MODEL (2024)

-The work continues to evolve as part of a larger multiagency initiative to reduce waiting times for specialist clinics (2025) and to streamline primary care referrals with nurses and medical students providing early diagnostic screening and appropriate referrals for Australians (South Australians) living with ME/CFS and Fibromyalgia.
+The work continues to evolve, subject to the availability of funding, as part of a larger multi-agency initiative to reduce waiting times for specialist clinics (2025-26) and to streamline primary-care referrals, with nurses and medical students providing early diagnostic screening and appropriate referrals for Australians living with ME/CFS and Fibromyalgia.

 2. GENERAL PRACTICE CARE PATHWAYS CLINICAL NETWORK MODEL (2021)